john-h-k/jcc/docs/regalloc.md

 %0 = 10
 store.lcl [LCL(0)], %0

-// other instructions, which use all the registers so none are available for %0
+// other instructions, which can use registers freely as %0 does not occupy one

 %10 = load.lcl [LCL(0)]
 %11 = %10 + 5